sarnold/procman/README.rst

 Pre-commit
 ----------

-This repo is now pre-commit_ enabled for python/rst source and file-type linting.
+This repository is pre-commit_ enabled for python/rst source and file-type linting.
 The checks run automatically on commit and will fail the commit (if not clean) and perform simple file corrections.
 For example, if the mypy check fails on commit, you must first fix any fatal errors for the